-CO2 emissions: in order to convert SF6 emissions to CO2, the GWP for 100 years is used, as published in the fourth IPCC report (2007) of 22800.
+CO_2 emissions: in order to convert SF6 emissions to CO_2 , the GWP for 100 years is used, as published in the fourth IPCC report (2007) of 22800.

-2.1.2 Fugitive emissions of refrigerant gas from air conditioning systems.
+2.1.2 Fugitive emissions of refrigerant gas from air conditioning systems

-Air conditioning equipment is fitted at both buildings and substations.
+Air conditioning equipment is fitted at both buildings, substations and telecommunication booths.
+(Telecommunication booths data are not included in the inventory yet)

-- Method of calculation - a.
-Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas). - Retired equipment leaks: considering the difference between the rated load of the equipment and the gas recovered from this one at the end of its useful life.
+- Equipment in service leaks: calculations are based on the amount of gas used to refill each equipment each year (refilled gas = leaked gas). - Retired equipment leaks: considering the difference between the rated load of the equipment and the gas recovered from this one at the end of its useful life.